hyperledger/fabric-chaincode-node/docs/tutorials/using-contractinterface.md

 ### Structure of the Transaction Context

-In Fabric 1.2, there is a *stub* api that provides chaincode with functionality.
+In Fabric, there is a *stub* api that provides chaincode with functionality.
 No functionality has been removed, but a new approach to providing abstractions on this to facilitate programming.

 *user additions*:  additional properties can be added to the object to support for example common handling of the data serialization.